fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/proposal/index.rst

 would be fairly similar to the `trajectory_msgs/JointTrajectoryPoint
 <http://docs.ros.org/melodic/api/trajectory_msgs/html/msg/JointTrajectoryPoint.html>`_ message.
 As
-the joint version contains joint efforts, we propose to also include Cartesian wrenches to the Cartesian point definition, althogh this is only proposed in one of the existing interfaces.
+the joint version contains joint efforts, we propose to also include Cartesian wrenches to the Cartesian point definition, although this is only proposed in one of the existing interfaces.

 .. code-block:: yaml